 Catalysis model - development of a motivation system

 Many of the existing motivational models assume two different forces - one which resolves boundaries and results similarity, and the other which creates boundaries and results differences.
 These are the two conflicting and complementary forces which spans the endpoints of Catalysis model as well.
 On one end of the range, individual wants to maintain integrity (Boundaries +), while on the other end she wants to dissolve into a bigger unity (Boundaries -).
 Each form of life try to find an equilibrum between these two forces which allow them to succesfully adapt to the environment in every moment: this is the continually changing point of equilibrum (Harmony).
-These three basic motivations relate to the structural model of Freud: id (Boundaries +), ego (Harmony), superego (Boundaries -), and to the communication theory of aggression (Boundaries +), assertiveness (Harmony), passivity (Boundaries -) as well.
-This range also relates to the BIS-BAS model of Gray, as toward the end of (Boundaries +) behaviour activation, while toward the end of (Boundaries -) behaviour inhibition takes place.
+These three basic motives relate to communication theory of aggression (Boundaries +), assertiveness (Harmony), passivity (Boundaries -), to the BIS-BAS model of Gray, as toward the end of (Boundaries +) behaviour activation, while toward the end of (Boundaries -) behaviour inhibition takes place.

-Between (Boundaries +) and (Harmony), there are two more basic motivation families on the range: to seek information from the environment - like novelty seeking, curiosity, discovery etc. - called (Perception +), and to change the environment - like control, power, success etc. - called (Action +).
-Between (Boundaries -) and (Harmony), the two other motivation families: to seek internal information - like intuition, rest, fantasy etc. - called (Perception -), and to change the individual - like thinking, reflexion, development etc. - called (Action -).
-These basic motives are related to the four cognitive functions of Jung: sensation, feeling, intuition, thinking, respectively.
+Between (Boundaries +) and (Harmony), there are two more basic motivation families: to seek information from the environment - like novelty seeking, curiosity, discovery etc. - called (Perception +), and to change the environment - like control, power, success etc. - called (Action +).
+Between (Boundaries -) and (Harmony), the two other motivation families: to seek internal information - like intuition, rest, fantasy etc. - called (Perception -), and to change the individual itself - like thinking, reflexion, development etc. - called (Action -).
+These basic motives are related to the four cognitive functions of Jung: sensation, feeling, intuition, and thinking, respectively.

 In this motivational model, Harmony mirrors the way, how the individual relates to the social and material environment, how flexible using their psychological (Boundaries -, Perception -, Action -) and biological (Boundaries +, Perception +, Action +), motives in different contexts.
 This way, an analogy can be drawn between the functioning of the inner and outer world - „as within, so without”.